 Return the mixture to the blender and add the nutritional yeast flakes and sea salt.
 Blend until smooth.

 Spread the mixture thinly onto non-stick sheets and put in the dehydrator.
 Given that dehydrators all have different temperature ranges and settings consult the instruction manual of your model.
 The drying stage may take four to 12 hours depending on the thickness of the layer, temperature that you choose and your particular dehydrator (it may take longer than this, if you’re trying to keep it “Raw”).

 When it is completely dehydrated the sheets should snap and crumble.
 At this stage you can break the sheet into pieces for easier storage in an air-tight container.
-At this point it can also be pulse to a crumb for use in the same way you’d use a dried parmesan,
+You can also be pulse the sheets in a blender or grinder to make a crumb for use in the same way you’d use a dried parmesan,

 If you want to read why it’s so hard to give up cheese click here